johnmacmillan96/CAN/README.md

 ## Configuring a *real* CAN device
-This procedure is specific to the Nissan LEAF, but it very similar for other vehicles' CANbuses.
+This procedure is specific to the Nissan LEAF, but it very similar for other vehicles' CAN buses.
 The LEAF specifiic step is setting the `bitrate` to `500000`.
 Every vehicles CAN sends messages at a specefied bitrate, and the LEAF's happens to be 500,000.
 The most common ones are 33,333 bps, 50 Kbps, 83,333 bps, 100 Kbps, 125 Kbps, 250 Kbps, 500 Kbps, 800 Kpbs, and 1,000 Kbps.
 If you configure your device with the wrong bitrate, you will probably not recieve any data.

 Similarly to the virtual CAN setup, we start with the modprobe:
 ```